-Prior to the reverse recapitalization and the private placement, we have not granted or issued any stock-based compensation.
-Accordingly, we have not recognized any stock-based compensation expense.
-We may consider adopting an equity compensation plan and making awards under such a plan to our directors, officers and other employees and possibly to consultants.
-As a result, to the extent relevant, we may incur non-cash, stock-based compensation expenses in future periods.
+Prior to the reverse recapitalization and the private placement, we had not granted or issued any stock-based compensation.
+Accordingly, we had not recognized any stock-based compensation expense.
+During 2012, our Compensation Committee of the Board of Directors approved, and we granted a Stock Appreciation Rights Award Agreement.
+As a result, we have incurred non-cash, stock-based compensation expense in 2012 that did not occur in 2011.
+We may consider making additional awards to our directors, officers and other employees and possibly to consultants and, to the extent relevant, we may incur non-cash, stock-based compensation expenses in future periods.